tiny-pilot/ustreamer-debian/DEBIAN-PKG.md

 We want to reimplement `ansible-role-ustreamer` functionality as a Debian package.

-We'll do so by incrementally migrating Ansible functionality over to the Debian package, in the following phases:
+We'll do so by incrementally migrating Ansible functionality over to the Debian package, in the following milestones:

 1. Install uStreamer via a Debian package instead of compiling from source
+2. Migrate uStreamer launcher to Debian package
-2. All other functionality
+3. All other uStreamer functionality

-This ticket only outlines the tasks and milestones required achieve phase 1 above.
+4. Consolidate `ansible-role-ustreamer` repo with TinyPilot repo

-# Tasks
+# Milestone tasks

+## Milestone 1

 - Archive the `ustreamer-debian` repo